olafollgaard/makeArduino/README.md

    (No, I did not mess up the pin locations :P Check the datasheets)

 ## Using `.vscode/tasks.json`
-This is the configuration that adds `Build`, `Full build` and `Upload` as tasks in VSCode.
-Use it as is, or tweak as you please.
+This is the configuration that adds `Build`, `Upload` and `Update .vscode/c_cpp_properties.json` as tasks in VSCode.

+Whenever the `compile` target is run, a `tasks.json` file is generated in `.mkout`.
+This can be copied into `.vscode/` manually or by running `make updatevscodetasks`.

+When the fresh version is different from the one in `.vscode/`, a short `diff` is shown after `compile`.
+Make will say that an error occurred and was ignored, because `diff` returns nonzero when differences were found.

 The `problemMatcher` entries let VSCode know when an error or warning occurs, and enables the integrated `Problems` list to open the relevant file and line number directly from the list, without having to find it yourself in the explorer.

 ## Using `.vscode/c_cpp_properties.json`
 Whenever the `compile` target is run, a `c_cpp_properties.json` file with the included paths and defines is generated in `.mkout`.
-This can be copied into `.vscode/` manually or by runnig `make vscodejson`, so that IntelliSense can resolve symbols.
+This can be copied into `.vscode/` manually or by running `make updatevscodecpp`, so that IntelliSense can resolve symbols.

 When the fresh version is different from the one in `.vscode/`, a short `diff` is shown after `compile`.
 Make will say that an error occurred and was ignored, because `diff` returns nonzero when differences were found.